angelolab/ark-analysis/docs/_rtd/windows_setup.md

 ### Setting up the repo

-In your Command Prompt, clone the `ark-analysis` repo with `git clone` and build the Docker with `docker build` as outlined on our home page.
+In your Command Prompt, follow similar steps to clone the `ark-analysis` repo and build the Docker:

+* Run `git clone https://github.com/angelolab/ark-analysis.git` to clone the `ark-analysis` repo
+* Run `dir ark-analysis` to enter the cloned repo
+* Build the Docker by running `docker build -t ark-analysis .`.
+Note that the `.` following `ark-analysis` should not be quoted.

 To run the script, you have to use `bash start_docker.sh`.
 If you run into issues with invalid carriage returns (`\r`), please run the following before trying again: